-It is not uncommon for many of our participants to have some trepidation, anxiety or fear when it comes to working with horses.
-Some have never been around them and others may have had a scary incident as a child.
-We coach clients to understand the wisdom of their whole experience and how to gain their personal power and choice while their fears or concerns are present.
-This in itself stretches leadership capabilities.
+It is not uncommon for many of our participants to have some trepidation, anxiety, or fear when it comes to working with horses.
+Some have never been around them, and others may have had a scary incident as a child.
+We coach clients to understand the wisdom of their whole experience and how to gain their power and choice while their fears or concerns are present.
+This, in itself, stretches leadership capabilities.

-No prior horse experience is necessary in this work.
-Safety precautions are thoroughly reviewed for each learning session.
-In addition, we ensure that participants understand horses, their nature, and how to stay safe while engaging with them.
-We honor both the human and the horse and our intention is to create a setting that brings the best out in both beings.
+No prior horse experience is necessary for this work, and safety precautions are thoroughly reviewed.
+Also, we ensure that participants understand horses, their nature, and how to stay safe while engaging with them.
+We honor both the human and the horse, and we intend to create a setting that brings the best out in both beings.
 Our participants are always at choice, and no learning is forced.

 How is this going to help my bottom line?

 Horses will only respond to leaders they trust.
-One year ago I adopted a wild mustang.
-As a seven year old this wild horse had a mind of his own and his own way of surviving in the wild.
+Several years ago, I adopted a seven-year-old wild mustang.
+He had a mind of his own and his way of surviving in the wild.
 He was deemed un-trainable and un-adoptable.
 I decided to adopt him anyway.
 Nothing was possible in our relationship until I had gained his trust.
-After gaining his trust we moved beyond trying to figure out each other’s motives, or having suspicion, into working as a team.
+After earning his trust we moved beyond trying to figure out each other’s motives or having suspicion into working as a team.
 Our growth now is expediential compared to before we established trust.

-The book, The Speed of Trust; The One Thing that Changes Everything, by Stephan M.R.
+The book The Speed of Trust; The One Thing that Changes Everything by Stephan M.R.
 Covey outlines the importance of trust for any relationship and that without trust there are costs in the relationship.
 The cost is time.
-Instead of time spent to create successful results it is spent repairing or supporting the relationship.
-With greater levels of trust there is a mutual confidence between individuals or parties.
+Instead of time spent to create successful results, it is spent repairing or supporting the relationship.
+With greater levels of trust, there is mutual confidence between individuals or parties.

 Coaching with Horses will change your bottom line as you will see more getting done in less time, and your teams will demonstrate cohesiveness and mutual support.
-This, matched with competency creates the potential for excellence.
+Solid relationships, matched with competency, creates the potential for excellence.

 What is the next step?